firebase/firebase-tools/src/frameworks/docs/flutter.md

 <<_includes/_initialize-firebase.md>>

-1. Choose your hosting source directory; this could be an existing Angular app.
+1. Choose your hosting source directory; this could be an existing Flutter app.
 1. Choose "Dynamic web hosting with web framework."
 1. Choose Flutter Web.